 The qualification is made up of two units:

-You will be assessed via a portfolio of evidence to prove competency and good practice in internal verification.
-You will have the opportunity of building an electronic portfolio using OneFile.
+You will be assessed through a portfolio of evidence to prove competency and good practice in internal verification.
+This is usually completed through e-portfolio (Onefile).

 No specialist equipment is required.

-You can implement what you have learned in the workplace and improve practices.
+You will implement what you have learned in the workplace and improve practices.
 You can also progress to:

 I decided to go to Derby College partly because other people at school had done their TA course there and also because I'd had a good experience when I did my chef's course.